Get some last-minute inspiration for Money Smart Week 2019 (March 30 to April 6) with these program ideas.

-But libraries can help!
-Money Smart Week (April 21 to 28, 2018) gives librarians the perfect chance to help change those statistics.
-Now in its seventh year, this national initiative from ALA and the Federal Reserve Bank (Chicago) provides financial literacy programming to help people better manage their personal finances.
+But libraries can help.
+Money Smart Week (March 30 to April 6, 2019) gives librarians the perfect chance to help change those statistics.
+Now in its eighth year, this national initiative from ALA and the Federal Reserve Bank (Chicago) provides financial literacy programming to help people better manage their personal finances.

 Many libraries of all types take this opportunity to provide programming for all ages and stages of life on topics like budgeting, managing student debt, retirement planning, home purchasing, saving money through couponing and preventing identity theft.

-Below, we share programs that five libraries have offered to improve financial literacy in their communities.
+Below, we share programs that some libraries have offered to improve financial literacy in their communities.

 - Financial Literacy Workshops for New Americans